space-wizards/docs/src/en/space-station-14/device-network.md

 There are three events used by the system to send messages to devices:

 **BeforeBroadcastAttemptEvent**
-This event is sent to an entity that is about to breadcast a packet if `sendBroadcastAttemptEvent` is set to true on the sending device.
+This event is sent to an entity that is about to broadcast a packet if `sendBroadcastAttemptEvent` is set to true on the sending device.
 This event can be used to modify the recipients of that broadcast or to cancel it.

 <details>
 <summary>DETAILS</summary>